 5G: Promise vs. reality

-We saw download speeds in excess of 1 Gbps from Verizon in Chicago, and speeds in the 900 Mbps range from AT&T's 5G Plus network in Las Vegas.
-(We haven't had a chance to test AT&T's just-launched low-band band 5G network yet.)
+At its peak, we saw download speeds in excess of 1 Gbps from Verizon in Chicago, and speeds in the 900 Mbps range from AT&T's 5G Plus network in Las Vegas.
 T-Mobile’s mmWave 5G network in New York was more widespread than the pockets of coverage we saw in Chicago and Vegas, but only reached 600 Mbps.

 Sprint’s slower 5G network turned up top speeds ranging from 350 to 450 Mbps in Dallas, hovering under 200 Mbps for most tests, but blanketed more of the city than mmWave.
 In Chicago, we saw similar results from Sprint, but at least we could catch a 5G signal indoors.

 As for T-Mobile's nationwide 5G network, the low-band spectrum means speeds reach between 100 to 200 Mbps at their peak, but in most cases are in line with what you'd expect from 4G.
 (In most cases, T-Mobile's 5G speeds are faster than 4G on this network, but in some instances — usually indoors — we saw faster speeds on a 4G phone.)
 Instead, T-Mobile is more concerned with increasing access to 5G with this low-band network for now, as this form of 5G reaches 225 million people.

 5G vs 4G: What you can do with extra speed

 5G is already up to 10 times faster than 4G in some places, which is insanely cool.
 Theoretically, 5G devices will able to reach peaks of 10 Gbps.
 But what does a person actually do with all that speed?